stereopickle/pneumonia_img_classification/README.md

 Compared to other ailments of equal morbidity, pneumonia is cheap and simple to treat, often just required antibiotics.
 The difficulty stems from a lack of medical infastructure, both equipment and personnel, especially in the hardest hit areas like South Asia and sub-Saharan Africa.
 Chest X-rays are a popular and cheap test that can effectively identify pneumonia, but it still requires a trained physician to correctly diagnosis.
 Hence, we describe a convolutional neural network that can identify the presence of pneumonia from X-rays alone and with great accuracy and recall.

 ## Data
-Our dataset consisted of about 5000 labeled chest x-rays provided by Kermany, Zhang, Goldbaum, et al. as part of their article published in Cell.
+Our dataset consisted of about 5000 labeled chest x-rays provided by Kermany and his colleague as part of their article published in Cell.
 There was class imbalance typical of medical imaging of 1:3 normal to pneumonia.
+*Kermany, Daniel; Zhang, Kang; Goldbaum, Michael (2018), “Large Dataset of Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images”, Mendeley Data, V3*

 ### Data Cleaning
 We removed 217 images that did not have a proper encoding.
 This left us with 5,053  files in our training set.